-- ENG 690: Introduction to Graduate Studies - 1 seminar in areas A, B, or C (before 1800) - 1 seminar in areas D, E, or F (after 1800 or rhetoric or advanced theory)
+- ENG 690: Introduction to Graduate Studies

+- 1 seminar before 1800

+- 1 seminar 1800 or rhetoric or advanced theory

 Along with the 3 seminars above, 9 additional seminars in any area are required, for a total of 12 seminars.
 However, if an MA student chooses to write a master's thesis, which is optional, the thesis may substitute for 1 seminar.